Sriisky/Culture-Bridge/README.md

 Downloaded Django

 ### When running the project for the first time please follow the following steps:
-To start the project - npm start
+To start the project you must first install dependencies - npm install Then start the development server with - npm start